Trichomonas vaginitis is usually sexually transmitted.

 If children have Trichomonas vaginitis, doctors evaluate them to determine whether sexual abuse could be the cause.

-A single dose of metronidazole or tinidazole (antibiotics) taken by mouth cures up to 95% of women.
-Sex partners should be treated at the same time.
+A single dose of metronidazole or tinidazole (antibiotics) taken by mouth cures up to 95% of women with Trichomonas vaginitis if sex partners are treated at the same time.
+So sex partners should be treated at the same time.
 People should not drink alcohol for at least 72 hours after they take metronidazole or tinidazole.
 Drinking alcohol while taking either drug can cause nausea, vomiting, cramps, flushing, and headaches.

 During sexual intercourse, condoms should be used until the infection resolves to help prevent transmission of the infection.